taocpp/json/doc/Binding-Traits.md

 By default, the Object traits' `assign()` and `produce()` functions will encode all variables that it knows about, including those that might be considered "nothing".

-This can be changed by again using `tao::json::binding::basic_object` instead of `tao::json::binding::object`, and passing `tao::json::binding::for_nothing_value::SUPPRESS` as template parameter in the appropriate place (instead of `tao::json::binding::for_nothing_value::ENCODE`).
+This can be changed by again using `tao::json::binding::basic_object` instead of `tao::json::binding::object`, and passing `tao::json::binding::for_nothing_value::suppress` as template parameter in the appropriate place (instead of `tao::json::binding::for_nothing_value::ENCODE`).

 To determine whether something is to be considered "nothing", the Traits' optional `is_nothing()` function is used.